 Check out Backpacker Safety 101 for tips and tricks to stay safe whilst backpacking.

-I strongly recommend travelling with a headlamp whilst in Iceland – check out my post for a breakdown of the best value headlamps to take backpacking.
+I strongly recommend travelling with a headlamp whilst in Iceland (or anywhere really – every backpacker should have a good headtorch!) – check out my post for a breakdown of the best value headlamps to take backpacking.

 Like this post?
 PIN ME!!